padinadrian/cipher/README.md

 ```

 Supported ciphers are:
-* Caesar cipher
+* Caesar cipher (and by extension ROT13)
+* Vigenère cipher
-* Vigenere cipher
+* Rail fence cipher

+## Building and Installing

-## Dependencies
+### Dependencies
-The following programs/libraries are needed to build from source and run the unit tests:
+The following programs/libraries are needed to build from source and run the
+unit tests:
 * C++ compiler (such as g++)
 * make
 * cmake